mathieudpnt/Ketos/docs/source/modules/neural_networks/overview.rst

 Creating a fresh model from a recipe
 ------------------------------------

-Ketos recipes are instructions that the network interfaces use to replicate an architecture and other supporting.
+Ketos recipes are instructions that the network interfaces use to replicate an architecture and other supporting objects, like an otimizer.
-Different from loading a pre-trained model, the recipe does not contains any weights, so the result is a fresh network.
+Different from loading a pre-trained model, the recipe does not contain any weights, so the result is a fresh (untrained) network.
 You might want to do this if you want to use the exact same architecture, optimizer, metrics and loss function as used by someone else (or yourself) in another project, but train on a different dataset.